mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-28-Local-Administrator-Access-Review-and-Remediation/README.md

 Access is denied.
 ```

-The active session could view membership but did not have sufficient effective rights to modify the local Administrators group.
+The result indicated that the active management context lacked sufficient effective authority or elevation to modify the local Administrators group.

 ![Local Admin Remediation Access Denied](screenshots/lab-28-04-local-admin-remediation-access-denied.png)